farmOS/farmOS/docs/development/docker.md

 ### Updating farmOS

+**Important**: these instructions are for updating a *development* environment hosted with Docker.
+If you are running a production environment, see [Hosting farmOS with Docker].

+There are two ways to update your development codebase: incremental vs complete.

+#### Incremental update

+An incremental update can be done if the changes are relatively simple.
+This includes commits to the farmOS repository that do not include any of the
+following:

+* Updates to Drupal core
+* Updates to contrib modules
+* New contrib modules
+* New patches to Drupal core or contrib modules

+These things are handled by Drush Make, which is run during a complete update (see below).
+If you are familiar with Drupal and Drush Make, it is possible to make these updates incrementally as well, but if you are not then follow the "Complete update" instructions below.

+To perform an incremental update, run `git pull origin 7.x-1.x` in the farmOS installation profile repository, which is inside `www/profiles/farm`:

+    cd www/profiles/farm
+    git pull origin 7.x-1.x

+#### Complete update

 **Warning**: if you have made any changes to the code inside `www`, they will be overwritten by this process.
 The one exception is the `www/sites` directory, which will not be modified.
 It's a good idea to put extra modules